OpenPro’s History, Company Information and Leadership

 In 1998, OpenPro seized upon the new technologies of open source software and web-based architecture and employed a team of 17 developers to develop a complete ERP suite suited to the SMB market.

 OpenPro is built using open source technology, so the initial purchase price and the ongoing maintenance expense is less than half that of Microsoft® Windows-based ERP software solutions.
-OpenPro has two software products available: Easy ERP™ and Enterprise ERP.
-They are available as licensed software, typically in the $20,000 to $200,000 range, and also as a Cloud, On-Demand, SaaS and Application Service Provider (ASP).
+OpenPro has three software products available: Easy ERP™ and Enterprise ERP and OpenPro Cloud.
+They are available as licensed software, also as a Cloud, On-Demand, SaaS and Application Service Provider (ASP).

 In 1998 Jim and his wife, Shannon, an accountant, formed OpenPro to develop a web-based, open source technology ERP software product.